 The complexity of offshore drilling

-Highly manoeuvrable subsea support
+Highly manoeuvrable undersea support

-The point of view from the ROV is vital.
-It gives the drill bit and rig site operators a direct indication of when the bit gets through the seabed.
-If the drill bit is not stopped in time, it will continue out of its casing – and it will be extremely difficult to get it back in place at 300 metres below sea level.
+The point of view from the ROV is vital – it gives the drill bit and rig site operators a direct indication of when the bit penetrates through the seabed.
+If the drill bit is not stopped in time it will continue out of its casing, and will be extremely difficult to get back in place at that depth.

-As a clear result of this, BLOM has been asked for further submerged work at the Johan Sverdrup oil field helping Statoil to avoid downtime and improve efficiency and communication by streaming video from a drilling operation.
+Kjell Thore Olsen, CEO of OCEAN SAR, says: “Incendium’s streaming solution was much appreciated by Equinor and has proved its value.
+Streaming live video from an ROV during drilling operations will definitely set new standards in the offshore industry.”
+As a result of this, BLOM has been asked to perform further undersea work at the Johan Sverdrup oil field, helping Equinor to avoid downtime and improve efficiency and communication by streaming video from drilling operations.